freedombox/FreedomBox/ugly_hacks/santiago/README.rst

     queuing harder with multiple listeners).
 Services should be recorded and messages should be queued at a file-level so that each process who needs access can have it.

+:Santiago Updates: Updates are tricky things.
+They're when we're most
+    vulnerable.
+The question becomes: since both boxes need to know where they are to communicate successfully, but at least one box may have changed its location (even its Santiago), how do we handle those updates, while reducing the vulnerability as much as possible?
+Let's assume that A (the requester) changes its locations frequently, while B (the server) does not.
+A requests a service from B and B then needs to reply.
+How does B know where to reply?
+    It has a few old Santiago ports left over in the database.
+A might also have sent Santiago updates with the request message.
+How does B handle those updates?

+    Does B queue those Santiagi last in the update queue, are they checked first, or is appending Santiagi not allowed?
+Each creates a different vulnerability.

+    If A's key is compromised, but his box is not, then the request is fake and so are the new Santiagi.
+The old ones are still valid.

+    If A's box is compromised, then his key is probably compromised too, and all existing Santiagi are compromised.
+This could be A trying to transition to a new box without changing keys, though, so the new Santiagi are valid.

+    If A NAKs B's update message when A didn't ask for it, causing B to consider that request from A (and the related Santiago) compromised, then that too could be used by adversaries with a compromised key to deny A service.

+    What a bloody circle.
+Both options are bad, but some worse than others?

+    Well, if we prevent Santiagi updates in messages altogether, B might never find A again, if A moved.
+So that sucks.
+But, that's also overloading messages and implicitly allowing push-updating.
+If we allow pull-updating only, then both boxes need to be accessible to one another at all times.
+    More secure, but a *lot* less useful.

+    Is it meaningful to consider some forms of signed communication more vulnerable than others, or are we just saying that if the communication is successfully signed, then it must be valid, damn the consequences?
+I think so, actually.
+Otherwise, we start jumping at shadows.
+There's no way to know whether a key's been compromised until the revocation certificate is deployed, and I can't verify anybody else's security measures.
+Perhaps your definition of security is "this key I share between me, my wife, our three kids, and the dog's neighbor."
+If I happen to trust the dog's neighbor (but, oddly, not the dog itself), then I might trust the key.
+If I don't trust the second of three kids, then why am I trusting the key?
+Trust is an annoyingly deep subject, and one of the few good uses of the word "faith."

 References
 ==========